-(Last Updated on : 21/08/2014)
+(Last Updated on : 03/07/2017)

-There are many kinds, varying widely in habits and structure.
-There are the true lung-breathing land snails, fresh-water snails and sea snails.
-All are widely distributed throughout the world.
-People are more familiar with the terrestrial snails, the land snails form the minority.
+There are many kinds of snails, varying widely in habits and structure.
+There are lung-breathing land snails or terrestrial snails, freshwater snails and sea snails.
+All these different kinds of snails are widely distributed throughout the world.
+People are more familiar with terrestrial snails.
 The marine snails form a huge majority of snail species and possess a large diversity and a bigger biomass.
-A large variety of snails can also be seen in fresh water.
-Several snails are herbivorous; though some land species and a large number of marine species are predatory carnivores or omnivores.
+Land snails form a minority.
+The different types of snails are described below.

 Land Snails live on land and depend on moisture for survival.
 These snails have two pairs of tentacles on the head; a short pair in front and a long pair a little behind.
 The hinder pair has an eye at the tip of each tentacle.
 These snails can contract and completely withdraw these tentacles into a hollow in the head.
 They have slime-coated and trailing body which comes out of a roundish spiral shell.
 This kind of snail has strong muscular foot.
 Land snails use mucus for two reasons.
 Mucus allows them to crawl over rough surfaces.
 It helps them to keep their soft bodies from drying out.
 A land snail moves so slowly that in English 'a snail's pace' is often used for very slow movement.
 Land snail, Indrella Ampulla is brightly coloured and has been traced in the Western Ghats.